 When the natural lens is removed during cataract surgery, it must be replaced with an intraocular lens.
-There are two types of intraocular lenses, Single Focus and and Multi Focus Lenses.
-Patients now have the opportunity to make an informed decision as to which lens and visual outcome they want.
+There are two types of intraocular lenses, Single Focus, and Multi-Focus Lenses.
+Patients now have the opportunity to make an informed decision as to which lens and visual outcomes they want.

 Single Focus Intraocular Lenses

-As we perform daily activities such as reading, watching television or working at the computer, our eyes are constantly focusing on objects at varying distances – up close, far away and everything in-between.
-However, as we age, the ability of our eyes to focus weakens, resulting in the need for bifocals and reading glasses.
-Multifocal Intraocular Lenses (IOLs) are FDA-approved lenses which give patients clear vision at many distances: near, intermediate and far.
-Imagine the greater overall freedom of being free of glasses!
+As we age, the ability of our eyes to focus weakens, resulting in the need for bifocals and reading glasses.
+Multifocal Intraocular Lenses are FDA-approved lenses which give patients clear vision at many distances: near, intermediate, and far.
+Imagine the freedom of being free of glasses!

-Multifocal IOLs are implanted during cataract surgery to replace the natural lens.
-There are several options available when it comes to choosing a multifocal IOL.
+Multifocal lenses are implanted during cataract surgery to replace the natural lens.
+There are several options available when it comes to choosing a multifocal lens.
 Each has unique attributes that may or may not be of benefit to your vision correction goals.
-At The Nielsen Eye Center, we are happy to offer the latest in multifocal lenses in cataract surgery.
-We offer four IOL options, each designed for a specific corrective function:
+At the Nielsen Eye Center, we are happy to offer the latest technology in multifocal lenses for cataract surgery, providing you with the best quality vision.